zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### Key Features and Enhancements

 * Support SELinux enable in kernels 4.12.x and above
 * Support automatic kernel upgrades.
-If you expect your environment to upgrade kernels automatically, Portworx recommends upgrading to 1.2.22.0
+If you expect your environment to upgrade kernels automatically, {{<companyName>}} recommends upgrading to 1.2.22.0

 ## 1.2.20.0